costab06/GettingAndCleaningData/codebook.md

 3. unzip the zip file: Uses unzip() to unzip the file into it's directory structure.

-4. unlink the zip file: Uses unlink() to remove the zip file once unzipped.
+4. unlink the zip file: Uses unlink() to remove the zip file once unzipped since it isn't needed anymore.

 5. reads the test and train features, subjects, and activities: Uses read.table() to read the raw test and train features, activities, and subject data into dataframes for manipulation.